n0thhhing/Offset-updater/README.md

 # Offset Finder

+## THIS WILL NOT BE PERFECT
+ This will obviously not always be spot on and may fail to update properly

+## General purpose
 This script is designed to find offsets in a new library based on a set of offsets and a pattern from an old library.
 The algorithm optimizes the search process by skipping unnecessary iterations, resulting in improved performance.

 ## Prerequisites